 Firewall Issues if your Test Fails

-One possibility if your test fails is that your firewall is blocking your outgoing access on port 25 (possibly except for your regular email program).
-If that is the problem, the log file it offers to show you will include lines such as:
+One possibility if your test fails is that your firewall is blocking your outgoing access on port 25 (possibly except for your regular email program), or on whichever port you are using.
+If that is the problem, you will get an error message suggesting this as one possibility, and the log file it offers to show you will include lines such as any of the following:

 If that is what you are seeing, and you have carefully checked all of the settings in the window, try temporarily disabling your firewall, and doing the Test again.
 If it works now, that is clearly the problem.
-You will then want to consult your Firewall's Help to determine how to either allow outgoing port 25 from all programs, or at least how to allow it from this program (accounts.exe).
+You will then want to consult your Firewall's Help to determine how to either allow outgoing port 25 (or whichever port you are using) from all programs, or at least how to allow it from this program (accounts.exe).

 Don't forget to re-enable your firewall overall after this test.
 It is not very safe to run a computer without a firewall these days!